amadare42/HunterPie.PluginRegistry/README.md

 **Environment variables:**
 - PORT - port where application is hosted.
 Heroku will provide it automatically
 - HEROKU_APP_NAME - heroku name of the application.
 Used to create correct proxy links.
 This will be provided by Heroku if https://devcenter.heroku.com/articles/dyno-metadata is enabled
-- REDISTOGO_URL - connection string for redis DB.
-This will be provided automatically by https://elements.heroku.com/addons/redistogo addon
+- REDISCLOUD_URL - connection string for redis DB
 - UPDATE_INTERVAL_SEC - how often to invalidate plugin cache

 Endpoints